MITgcm/MITgcm/doc/contributing/contributing.rst

    % «/SOME/PATH/TO/BASH» testreport

-The testreport script accepts a number of command-line options which can be listed using the ``-help`` option.
+The :filelink:`testreport <verification/testreport>` script accepts a number of command-line options which can be listed using the
+``-help`` option.
 The most important ones are:

 ``-ieee`` (default) / ``-fast``